Back to Blog

 LED aluminum PCB assembly checkpoints for polarity thermal path soldering AOI and test LED aluminum PCB assembly needs clear polarity, controlled soldering, thermal path review, inspection, and test requirements.

-From a manufacturing point of view, LED polarity and orientation should never be left to guesswork.
+LED polarity and orientation should never be left to guesswork.

 When Turnkey PCB Assembly Is a Good Fit